-Drain the entire can of black beans and rinse them thoroughly.
-Toss the beans with the thawed corn kernels.
-Set them aside while you prepare the other ingredients.
+Drain entire can of black beans and rinse thoroughly.
+Toss beans with thawed corn kernels.

-Toss the plum tomatoes, onion, jalapeno, and garlic together with the black beans and corn.
+Toss tomatoes, onion, jalapeno, and garlic together with black beans and corn.

-Whisk together the lime juice, olive oil, cumin, and salt in a measuring cup.
+Whisk together lime juice, olive oil, cumin, and salt in a glass measuring cup or small bowl.

-Pour the lime juice mixture over the black bean mixture and gently toss, being careful to not break up the beans.
-Top with the chopped cilantro.
+Pour lime juice mixture over black bean mixture and gently toss, being careful to not break up the beans.
+Top with chopped cilantro.

-Allow the salsa to sit covered in the refrigerator for at least 20 minutes so the flavors can mingle and meld.
+Allow salsa to sit covered in the refrigerator for at least 20 minutes so flavors can meld.
 Serve with tortilla chips or on top of tacos.